JasperFe/jpggps2kml/README.txt

 USING makekml TO CREATE A KML FILE DISPLAYING THE GPX TRACKS AND IMAGES
 =======================================================================

-The makekml commnd reads tracks from the GPX files in the --gpx directory and for each image in the set of directories in dir that has GPS coordinates creates a placemark.
-The tracks and placemarks are written into a KML file that can be imported into Google Earth or Google Maps for viewing.
-The KML file can be built up incrementally, adding tracks and placemarks from differentdirectories on each invocation.
+The makekml command creates a KML file that contains copies of the tracks from each GPX file and a list of placemarks for each JPEG image that has GPS coordinates in its header.
+The KML file can be imported into Google Earth or Google Maps for viewing.
+The placemark for each JPEG image will pop up the image when selected.
+The KML file can be built up incrementally, adding tracks and placemarks from different directories on each invocation.

-This command uses the --gpx, --kml, --replace, --url, --verbosity, and dir arguments.
+This command uses the --gpx, --out, --replace, --url, --verbosity, and dir arguments.

 The --gpx argument specifies the path to a directory containing GPX files from which a set of tracks will be read.
 Track names in the KML file will be the same as the GPX file basename.
+If --gpx is not specified, the directories listed in the dir argument will be searched for gpx files.

-The --kml argument specifies the path to the output KML file and is required.
+The --out argument specifies the path to the output KML file and is required.

 The --replace argument is a boolean that indicates whether duplicate entries (tracks or placemarks) should be skipped or replaced in the KML file.